2019 Honda Ridgeline review: Light duty, heavy punch

 Still a solid contender

 Even as it stands, the Ridgeline is well worth considering.
-Its on-road manners make it perfect for how most people use their pickups: commuting.
+Its on-road manners make it perfect for the way most people use their pickups: commuting.
 For the day-to-day commute, the Ridgeline is still hard to beat.

 Discuss 2019 Honda Ridgeline